 DIVIDEND AND TRANSFER TO RESERVES

 Keeping in view the losses for the year under review the Board of Directors of theCompany has not recommended any dividend for the financial year ended March 312017.Accordingly there has been no transfer to general reserves.

-Except for the above there have been no material changes and commitments affectingthe financial position of theCompany which have occurred between the end of thefinancial year 2015-16 and the date ofthe Report.
+There were no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year 2016-17 and the date ofthe Report.

-MANAGEMENTS DISCUSSION AND ANALYSIS REPORT
+MANAGEMENT'S DISCUSSION AND ANALYSIS REPORT

-Managements Discussion and Analysis Report for the financial year under review asstipulated under Regulation 34 of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 ("Listing Regulations") is presented in aseparate section and forms part of this Report.
+Management's Discussion and Analysis Report for the financial year under review asstipulated under Regulation 34 of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 ("Listing Regulations") is presented in aseparate section and forms part of this Report.

 EXTRACT OF ANNUAL RETURN